chemacenturion/Cardo-Project/README.md

 ## Cardo Project ![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)

 ## Description
-This was a recent take home technical interview I was assigned with utilizing two technologies that I was unfamiliar with - Figma and Emotion.
+This was a recent take home technical interview I was assigned with utilizing two technologies that I was unfamiliar with:

+Figma
+Emoition-Flex-Grid

 I tried my best to render the client's desired design in a REACT.js application, utilizing an API call for the features section.
+This was just a design oriented technical interview and thus this is NOT meant to be a full stack application.

 ![Display GIF](https://github.com/chemacenturion/Cardo-Project/blob/main/project/src/images/Cardo%20(2).gif?raw=true)